schaudhry123/SmartAlarm/README.md

 SmartAlarm
 ==========
-SmartAlarm is an alarm clock application that guarantees that you will wake up on time by forcing you to answer math questions when you wake up.
+SmartAlarm is an alarm clock application built for iOS that guarantees that you will wake up on time by forcing you to answer math questions before turning off the alarm.

+/WIP